JungleKiosk/DockerFlask_MyApp/readme.md

 ![reqtxt](/back_end/assets/img/readme/1_reqtxt.png)

 > [!IMPORTANT]
-> Quando si avvia un nuovo ambiente di sviluppo o si distribuisce l'applicazione su un server, è possibile utilizzare il file requirements.txt per installare tutte le dipendenze necessarie con un singolo comando: `pip install -r requirements.txt`
+> When you launch a new development environment or deploy your application to a server, you can use the requirements.txt file to install all the necessary dependencies with a single command: `pip install -r requirements.txt`

 > [!CAUTION]
-> Nel contesto Docker Compose Il file requirements.txt viene chiamato dal **Dockerfile** (💡ricorda: Dockerfile è all'interno della cartella back_end insieme al file main.py e al file requirements.txt 🤓)
+> In the Docker Compose context The requirements.txt file is called from the **Dockerfile** (💡remember: Dockerfile is inside the back_end folder together with the main.py file and the requirements.txt file 🤓)

 ### Create Docker Compose & PostgreSQL environment